Titi Camara

 Aboubacar Sidiki "Titi" Camara (born 17 November 1972) is a Guinean former professional footballer who played as a striker.
-He was also the coach of the Guinean national team, which he captained and played for.
+He was also the coach of the Guinea national team, which he captained and played for.
 He was also the Guinea sports minister, before being replaced in October 2012.
 He is best known for his stint with Liverpool in the 1999–2000 season, where he scored 10 goals in 37 games in all competitions, memorably scoring the winner in a game against Arsenal at Highbury.

 Club career

 Early career

 Camara played for Saint-Étienne, Lens and Marseille in France, (playing in the 1999 UEFA Cup Final for the latter) before being transferred to Liverpool.

 Liverpool

 A cult hero and crowd favourite at Anfield, Camara is best remembered for playing at Anfield against West Ham in October 1999, the morning after the death of his father, scoring the winning goal and then dropping to his knees in front of the Anfield Road stand with tears flowing.

 He also managed to score in three successive Premier League games for the Reds in late autumn of 1999.
 On 13 February, he scored the winner at Highbury, leading Liverpool to a 1–0 win over Arsenal.

 Despite his short spell at Liverpool, he was voted in 91st position in the 2006 poll "100 Players Who Shook The Kop", which was conducted by the official Liverpool Football Club web site.
 Camara's placing made him the second highest placed African player, behind Bruce Grobbelaar.